opensearch-project/documentation-website/_search-plugins/ltr/advanced-functionality.md

 ### Script features

 Script features are a type of [derived feature](#derived-features).
-These features have access to the `feature_vector`, but they are implemented as native or Painless OpenSearch scripts, rather than [Lucene expressions](http://lucene.apache.org/core/7_1_0/expressions/index.html?org/apache/lucene/expressions/js/package-summary.html).
+These features have access to the `feature_vector`, but they are implemented as native or Painless OpenSearch scripts rather than as [Lucene expressions](http://lucene.apache.org/core/7_1_0/expressions/index.html?org/apache/lucene/expressions/js/package-summary.html).

 To identify these features, set the `"template_language": "script_feature""`.
 The custom script can access the `feature_vector` through the [Java Map](https://docs.oracle.com/javase/8/docs/api/java/util/Map.html), as described in [Create a feature set]({{site.url}}{{site.baseurl}}/search-plugins/ltr/working-with-features#creating-feature-sets).